Constraints on Atomistic Disorder for Scalable Electron Spin Shuttling

 While the experimental device includes single-electron transistors to inject and detect electrons in the CB, our simulation is restricted to a single unit cell of the CB.
 As such, we impose periodicity along the shuttling axis ($x=0$ and $x=L$ are equivalent) to model an infinitely long CB.
 Overall, our simulation model replicates the experimental CB in terms of material composition, geometry, and applied voltages.

-\emph{Finite-element electrostatics.}---The first step of the multiscale simulation workflow is to obtain the electric potential $\varphi(\mathbf{r},t)$ as a function of position $\mathbf{r}$ and time $t$.
-Given the absence of doping and classical charge carriers under shuttling conditions, $\varphi(\mathbf{r},t)$ satisfies the linear Poisson equation~\cite{beaudoin2022robust,prentki2023robust,philippopoulos2024analysis}:
+The first step of the multiscale simulation workflow is to obtain the electric potential $\varphi(\mathbf{r},t)$ as a function of position $\mathbf{r}$ and time $t$.
+Given the absence of doping and classical charge carriers under shuttling conditions, $\varphi(\mathbf{r},t)$ satisfies the linear Poisson equation~\cite{beaudoin2022robust,prentki2023robust,philippopoulos2024analysis},

-where $\varepsilon(\mathbf{r})$ is the permittivity, subject to periodic boundary conditions along $x$ and Dirichlet boundary conditions set by the applied gate voltages.
-Exploiting linearity, we obtain $\varphi(\mathbf{r},t)$ for arbitrary $t$ from six static solutions of Eq.~\ref{eq:poisson}, one per gate, following Ref.~\cite{jeon2025robustness}.
+where $\varepsilon(\mathbf{r})$ is the permittivity, subject to periodic boundary conditions (BCs) along $x$, Dirichlet BCs set by the applied gate voltages on the gate surfaces, and homogeneous Neumann BCs on all other surfaces of the simulation domain.
+Exploiting linearity, we obtain $\varphi(\mathbf{r},t)$ for arbitrary $t$ from six static solutions of Eq.~\ref{eq:poisson}, one per gate, following Ref.~\onlinecite{jeon2025robustness}.
 The finite-element mesh contains $3.4\times 10^6$ nodes and covers the structure illustrated in Fig.~\ref{fig:diagram} in its entirety.